ejconlon/ingestbot/README.md

 ## Deployment

 This project uses CDK to manage deployments and supports multi-tenancy through an "environment" parameter.
 Work in the `components/ibot_cdk` directory when invoking `cdk`.
 You may need to prepend the following commands with `AWS_REGION=...
-AWS_PROFILE=...` or ensure that you have the relevant settings already present in your shell or AWS config.
+AWS_PROFILE=...` or ensure that you have the relevant settings already present in your shell.
+(In particular, `AWS_REGION` is necessary in the environment.)

 To start deploying, you'll want to bootstrap your environment.
 You can do that for the `dev` environment with